Appalachian State Mountaineers football: 2019 Sun Belt Championship

 On December 7, 2019, Appalachian State also played in and won the second ever Sun Belt Championship Game, again hosting the Ragin' Cajuns of University of Louisiana at Lafayette at Kidd Brewer Stadium.
 The Mountaineers won an offense-laden game, 45–38.
 Appalachian State went on to win the 2019 New Orleans Bowl over UAB, 31–17.
+The 2019 Appalachian State Mountaineers football team finished the season ranked No. 19 in the final AP poll.

 2022 Texas A&M Aggies

-On September 10, 2022, the Mountaineers faced off against Texas A&M. With the Aggies ranked sixth in the week's Associated Press poll, Appalachian State was a 19-point underdog after falling in a narrow 63-61 decision against North Carolina in opening week play.
+On September 10, 2022, the Mountaineers faced off against Texas A&M. With the Aggies ranked No. 6 in the week's Associated Press poll, Appalachian State was a 19-point underdog after falling in a narrow 63-61 decision against North Carolina in opening week play.
 Thanks to an offensive effort that controlled the ball for over 41 minutes of game time, the Mountaineers earned an improbable 17–14 victory, earning their first win over a top 10 opponent since the triumph over Michigan.
 The final scoring effort was an 18-play, 63-yard drive that took over nine minutes to finish before Michael Hughes kicked a 29-yard field goal.
 The Aggies missed a field goal on their own final possession, allowing App State to run out the final 3:43.